dimitri-yatsenko/datajoint-book/book/00-intro/01-history.md

 My goal was to design a database system based on strong principles, with a focus on data integrity and reliable transaction processing, with native support for computational dependencies and orchestration.
 I noticed that mainstream database models lacked computational dependencies, so I created DataJoint to fill that gap.

-By 2011, DataJoint was fully integrated into our lab's workflow, thanks to early users like Manolis Froudarakis and Jacob Reimer.
+By 2011, DataJoint was fully integrated into our lab's workflow, thanks to the early adopters Manolis Froudarakis and Jacob Reimer.
 Dr. Tolias recognized its potential and supported its use, which led me to release DataJoint as an open-source project on [Google Code](https://code.google.com/archive/p/datajoint/).

 # Gaining Recognition
 By 2014, the year I defended my Ph.D. thesis, DataJoint had already spread beyond the lab and was used in research institutions worldwide.